Namgyu97/Quantum-AI-Reading-List/README.md

 ------------------------------------------------------------------------------------
 ## Survey Papers

-* Machine learning in the quantum realm: The state-of-the-art, challenges, and future vision, 2022
+* (ESWA) Machine learning in the quantum realm: The state-of-the-art, challenges, and future vision, 2022
 * Recent developments and applications in quantum neural network: a review.
 Archives of Computational Methods in Engineering, 2019.